top of page

 Deacon of the month

-The Deacon of the Month for June is Glenn Whitmire.
+The Deacon of the Month for March is Dewayne Sherman.

 Monthly Greeter